MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. Navigate to the Power Pages portal `https://make.powerpages.microsoft.com/` and sign in with your Microsoft 365 credentials if prompted.

-1. Use the Environment selector to switch to your **Development** environment.
+1. Use the Environment selector to switch to the **Dev One** environment.

 1. Select **Get started**.